iesahin/facebin/README.md

 `import.py`: Imports the initial dataset from a directory by creating necessary DatasetManager object and importing the information.

+`utils.py`: various utilities

+`person_dialog.py`: Shows information about a particular person.

+`video_recorder.py`: Records footage videos to a directory

+`visualization_utils_color.py`: To draw on images

+`watch-image-dir.sh`: Watches the changes to a directory and sends the new images using email

 `facebin_init.py`: It adds `CUDA` paths to `$PATH` and imports tensorflow afterwards.